bhauman/bhauman.github.com/drafts/housing-bubble.md

 ## More patterns

 A few other patterns are needed to finish the shell.
 These patterns are based on the original three patterns.

+If you are creating templates to trace and mark bolt holes you can just add the following patterns to those templates.
+Allowing you to cover mark out everything with three templates.

-If you refer back to the dome model you will notice that the bottom row of triangles is truncated to allow the dome to sit on a flat surface.
+If you refer back to the dome model you will notice that the bottom row of triangles is truncated to allow the dome to be flat at the bottom.
 These bottom row patterns are simply truncated versions of two of the previous layouts.

 <p>
 <img src="/assets/images/dome/bottom_pieces.png"/>
 </p>

+When you start building the dome you start with these pieces and and alternate using on and then the other keeping the bottom cut lines down.

 The inner plastic dome has the same three shapes but the bolt holes are just slightly closer to each other than in the original three patterns.
+This accounts for the smaller size of the inner dome.

+The outer cut lines can stay the same as the previous patterns because they do not affect the shape of the final structure.

 <p>
 <img src="/assets/images/dome/inner_dome_patterns.png"/>